andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 security.config.key=SECRET_KEY
 ```

 Then we created the service JWTCreator class, who deals with the token creation based on an object or get the token created on a previous momment, convert it on an object and validated it.
+It class deals with the interaction of the Spring Security and the JWT mechanism.